Vienna is hugely popular for a Christmas trip. But what should you do when you’re there? Here are my top

 Vienna’s Christmas lights glitter without being glitzy, with thousands of crystals and giant chandeliers bringing an imperial ballroom atmosphere to the main pedestrianized areas in the center.

 6. Take an evening trip around the Ring

 The lights don’t end there: the wide boulevard that encircles the old city is flanked by parks, five-star hotels, luxury stores and at least two Christmas markets.

 7. Walk through the Rathauspark

 One of the Christmas markets along the Ring is the famous Christkindlmarkt on the Rathausplatz (the square in front of town hall).
 It’s usually packed, but the small surrounding park is worth an evening walk, too, with its hidden displays, nativity scenes, lighted trees, and illuminated ice skating trails.

 8. Visit a roast chestnut stand

 Every market has one.
-And just about every street corner in winter, too: a “Maronistand” selling roasted potato snacks and roast chestnuts.
+And just about every major street corner in winter, too: a “Maronistand” selling roasted potato snacks and roast chestnuts.

 It’s a Christmas experience shared with generations before you.
-You can imagine medieval children blowing on their fingers to keep them cool after picking open a hot chestnut.
+You can imagine medieval children blowing on their fingers to cool them down after picking open a hot chestnut.
 Now you can follow in their footsteps.

 9. Visit the nativity scenes in St. Peter’s Church

 Peterskirche (St. Peter’s church) is a tumult of decorative Baroque opulence, with barely a brick that hasn’t been touched by an artist’s or sculptor’s hand.

 Inside is quite beautiful and even more atmospheric during Advent when it usually hosts an exhibition of nativity scenes.

 10. Enjoy a sausage

 You can eat a sausage at one of Vienna’s many sausage stands any time of year.
 But they come into their own in winter.

 When the night chill is threatening to bite and you’re tired from seeing the sights and gaping at the lights, then fill up with a tasty

 cholesterol stick Käsekrainer or Bratwurst.
 It’s a true Viennese experience.